About More Things Japanese

 I enjoy food.
 Who doesn’t?
 Living on a small islands I cook a lot for myself and for my friends.
 I’ve decided I should share the wealth, so when I make something especially delicious, I’ll share the secret with you.
 Be sure to check out my youtube account for how-to videos on many of the recipes I post.

 Since coming to Japan I’ve fallen in love with photography.
 I started out taking pictures to show my family back home, but it developed into much more.
 Before long I became the semi-official photographer for my school and Board of Education.
 Now I take pictures for my own memory and to share with you.
 Previously my pictures were posted to flickr, but now are solely here.
 If you would like to use a picture please email me.

-One of my photos won third place in a contest for a JTA’s in-flight magazine “Coralway” this year.
+One of my photos won the Tarumi Kengo Award in a contest for a JTA’s in-flight magazine “Coralway” in 2012.
 I can’t wait to take more pictures of Japan and share them with you.